calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 The second letter measures aridity zones.

+Aridity zones are measured using evapotraspiration, and thresholds had to be manually adjusted to match the boundaries of vegetation zones.

+In the future, a more scientifically and specifically defined aridity calculation may be available.

+In the meantime, further information on the specifics of the aridity calculations may be found my examining my code and figuring out how it works.

 In my system, the lettering of the aridity zones is as follows:

 H = Humid